volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

   console.log("Function b")
 };

-const b; // SyntaxError: Identifier "a" has already been declared
+const b; // SyntaxError: Identifier "b" has already been declared
 ```

 It's pretty much the expected behavior, as you should always  remember to choose unique names for your variables and functions.